 - SENIOR STUDIO

-Our visual art students have also achieved some impressive professional accomplishments since their time on the hill, in the art world and beyond.
-Here is a sampling of some of the exciting things our alumni have gone on to do, for more news from our alumni, visit our Class Notes page.
+Our visual art students have achieved some impressive professional accomplishments since their time on the Hill, in the art world and beyond, alumni include: